Seeded watershed for membrane-based cell segmentation#

 max27

-If there multiple cells sticking together, it may make sense to specify spot_sigma.
+If there are multiple cells sticking together, it may make sense to specify spot_sigma.
 This parameter allows to configure how close / large cells are.

 labeles_cells4 = local_minima_seeded_watershed(